micahwoods/micahwoods.github.io/_posts/2017-07-27-coming-up-in-october.md

 ![gang mower with sled at Fort William GC in Kolkata](https://c1.staticflickr.com/7/6050/6339231042_6d2af7e6aa_b_d.jpg)

 But it will be tied together with a cohesive message about the variety of turfgrass surfaces around the world, how they are managed, and the fundamentals of turfgrass growth and management that are applicable everywhere.
-As I've studied turfgrass around the world, I've found it useful to make comparisions between locations so that a topdressing rate, mowing frequency, or fertilizer application rate from good-performing turf at one location can be tried as a strarting point at another location on the other side of the world.
+As I've studied turfgrass around the world, I've found it useful to make comparisions between locations so that a topdressing rate, mowing frequency, or fertilizer application rate from good-performing turf at one location can be tried as a starting point at another location on the other side of the world.
 This approach, and the adjustments that one makes, are the foundation for the [*Grammar of Greenkeeping*](https://leanpub.com/short_grammar_of_greenkeeping).

 ![18th green at Grindavik](https://c2.staticflickr.com/8/7371/9998083404_77c710cb99_b_d.jpg)